cakephp/elastic-search/README.md

-Assuming you have PHPUnit installed system wide using one of the methods stated [here](http://phpunit.de/manual/current/en/installation.html), you can run the tests for cakephp by doing the following:
+Assuming you have PHPUnit installed system wide using one of the methods stated [here](http://phpunit.de/manual/current/en/installation.html), you can run the tests for CakePHP by doing the following:

 1. Copy `phpunit.xml.dist` to `phpunit.xml`
 2. Run `phpunit`